 If you are experiencing a mental health crisis and need help, call NHS 111 and select option 2.
 Specially-trained mental health staff will speak to you and discuss your mental health care needs – instead of having to go to accident and emergency departments in local acute hospitals.
+This service is available 24/7, 365 days of the year.

 Mental health and wellbeing